en fr de

 Now, reflect on the following questions:

 i.
-Are the language-related competences required of teachers to enable learners to develop the competences indicated in this excerpt different from those needed to meet the requirements of the Northern Ireland curriculum in task A?
+In your context, are the language-related competences required of teachers to enable learners to develop the competences indicated in this excerpt different from those needed to meet the requirements of the Northern Ireland curriculum in task A above?

 ii.
 How similar are the language-related competences specified in the Austrian curriculum to the competences required of learners of the same age in your context?
 What are the main differences?